anthonybguillermo/picturesque/README.md

 ALLOWED_HOSTS = ['ckz8780-boutique-ado.herokuapp.com', 'localhost']
 ```
 -Push code to Github and then in Heroku settings set to connect Github.
 This is to make the deploys automatic.
-- Generate aa random secret key and set SECRET_KEY in config vars.
+- Generate a random secret key and set SECRET_KEY in config vars.
 Then in setting.py remove the secret key and set it to look in the environment.
 Also set debug to be in development mode only.
 ```
 SECRET_KEY  =  os.environ.get('SECRET_KEY', '')
 DEBUG  =  'DEVELOPMENT'  in  os.environ